 • El Capitan | 8,085 feet | Guadalupe Mountains

-This past week, I returned to Guadalupe Mountains National Park with my friend Doyle Lowry to hike to the top of three of the peaks — Guadalupe, Bush, and Hunter.
+This past week, I returned to Guadalupe Mountains National Park with my friend Doyle Lowry to hike to the top of Guadalupe Peak and Hunter Peak.
 My second hike to the top of Texas was as tough as the first time.
 But, the reward was every bit as satisfying.
-The other two peaks were also amazing.
+Hunter Peak was also amazing.
 More about that in another post.

 Hiking up trails that make your legs burn and cause you to stop often along the way to breathe deeply is therapeutic.
 And the views along the way are like a soothing balm that keeps you putting one foot in front of the other.